Everything We Know About the Disappearance and Alleged Murder of Jamal Khashoggi

 It’s still not clear what happened to Jamal Khashoggi, the prominent Saudi journalist and self-exiled critic of Saudi Arabia’s regime who disappeared after walking into the Saudi consulate in Istanbul last Tuesday afternoon to obtain documents for his upcoming wedding.
 No one has seen or heard from him since.
 Not his Turkish fiancee, who waited for him outside the Saudi consulate for more than 10 hours and then returned the next morning, nor his colleagues at the Washington Post, where the D.C. resident writes a monthly column — nor anyone, anywhere.
-The 59-year-old journalist simply vanished, and the mystery regarding his disappearance — and if Turkish authorities are correct, his brutal murder at the hands of the Saudi government — has become a full-blown international incident which could have major implications around the globe
+The 59-year-old journalist simply vanished, and the mystery regarding his disappearance — and if Turkish authorities are correct, his brutal murder at the hands of the Saudi government — has become a full-blown international incident that could have major implications around the globe

 Here’s everything we know.